cyber-prophet/bostrom-journal/BostromJournal001.md

 Senate is the main arena for performing and improving Bostrom's governance.

-You can submit your own proposals and/or vote on existing ones on the [senate](https://cyb.ai/senate) page.
+You can submit your proposals and/or vote on existing ones on the [senate](https://cyb.ai/senate) page.
 All active, accepted and rejected proposals are also listed there.
 You can check for more information and statistics by clicking on each of the proposals.

 #### Bostrom's Governance [~](QmY4X4SkVBkoUGZdTzdcW7SKY8t4ULj5GJBRcRr4UMyahp), by

-Governance process of [Cyber networks](https://cyb.ai/search/computing%20knowledge) is focused on the [evolution](https://cyb.ai/search/cyber%20evolution) of its code and is based on 3 methods:
+The governance process of [Cyber networks](https://cyb.ai/search/computing%20knowledge) is focused on the [evolution](https://cyb.ai/search/cyber%20evolution) of its code and is based on 3 methods:

 - [self-reflection](https://cyb.ai/search/cyber%20self-reflection)
 - [investments](https://cyb.ai/search/cyber%20investments)